 The Alberta Aboriginal Youth Council (AAYC)

-Building on their own young history, founding and early AAYC members have moved on making room for new members.
+Building on their own young history, founding and early AAYC member have moved on making room for new members.
 Past members cite their involvement in Friendship Centres and the AAYC as a turning point for their current life successes.

 This impressive group of young people are representative of an array of Indigenous cultures found in Alberta.
-Métis, Dene, Cree, Blackfoot, and Chipewyan youth join together to identify current issues, explore innovative solutions, advance personal skill development, access training and partake in cultural events and activities.
+Metis, Dene, Cree Blackfoot, and Chipewyan youth join together to identify current issues, explore innovative solutions, advance personal skill development, access training and partake in cultural events and activities.
 The AAYC has participated in youth and Elder cultural retreats, and province-wide youth programming.

-The ANFCA’s provincial youth projects bring youth together from the 20 Friendship Centres in Alberta and promote development in areas such as leadership, cultural teachings, self-esteem, employment skills, and awareness, prevention, and advocacy for community issues.
+The ANFCA’s provincial youth projects bring youth together from the 21 Friendship Centres in Alberta and promote development in areas such as leadership, cultural teachings, self-esteem, employment skills, and awareness, prevention, and advocacy for community issues.

 Alberta Aboriginal Youth Council (AAYC)

-The Alberta Aboriginal Youth Council is composed of one youth voting appointed or elected by each Member Centre for a two-year term.
+The Alberta Aboriginal Youth Council is composed of one youth voting appointed or elected by each member centre for a two-year term.

-The Alberta Aboriginal Youth Council is mandated to provide a youth voice and advice to the Board on the affairs of the Association that affect the youth members of local Friendship Centres; to help the Association represent and advocate at the provincial level for youth and the issues faced by youth members of local Friendship Centres; to encourage growth and leadership within the Alberta Aboriginal Youth Council through training and mentoring; and to foster a two-way working relationship with the ANFCA Board and Friendship Centre members.
+The Alberta Aboriginal Youth Council is mandated to provide a youth voice and recommendations to the Board on the affairs of the Association that affect the youth members of local Friendship Centres; to help the Association represent and advocate at the provincial level for youth and the issues faced by youth members of local Friendship Centres; to encourage growth and leadership within the Alberta Aboriginal Youth Council through training and mentoring; and to foster a two-way working relationship with the ANFCA Board and Friendship Centre members.